emmamckinley/udacity_emmamckinley/README.md

 The model has been tested on Python version 3.6 and requires the following packages:
 *pandas, sqlalchemy, sys, pickle, nltk, sklearn, json, plotly, wordcloud, matplotlib, flask.*

-### Model

-Different models were tested based on f1-score. f1-score is a balance between recall/precision but would need more information to decide whether this is the best metric to us.
-The f1-score looked at is a weighted average of the f1-scores for all response levels.
-The following models were considered:

-* Random Forest classifier using 2/3 transformer with gridsearch
-* kn neighbours with 3 transformers

-The kn neighbours with 3 transformers had the best average f1-score across all 36 targets vars however, the Random Forest model with gridsearch was submitted as a Gridsearch was required.

 ### Classifications
 The web app inlcudes the functionality to enter a disaster message and it will predict the categories using the model.
 Here is a screenshot of this functionality: